Heading south of Sydney and wondering what are the best Kiama beaches? You’ve come to the right place with our detailed beach lovers guide!

 It all depends on what you’re looking for.
 Staying in one of downtown Kiama’s accommodation options?
 You’ll probably end up at Kendalls.
 Want to get some surfing in?
 Jones Beach is the place to be.

-Or could walk the entire 20km Kiama Coastal Trail and visit all of them if you are super keen.
+Or could walk the entire 20km Kiama Coast Walk and visit all of them if you are super keen.

-From Minnamurra River to Werri Beach and Seven Mile Beach and everything in between, you really are spoilt for choice down here.
+From Minnamurra River to Werri Beach and Seven Mile Beach and everything in between, you really are spoilt for choice down here on the south coast.

 Before you dive into the article we recommend you check out our other comprehensive guide to the best things to do in Kiama for some other ideas of attractions, activities and places to visit.